EAC asks govt…: Impose 2-year moratorium on getting foreign loans

-ISLAMABAD: The high-profile Economic Advisory Council (EAC) has recommended to the government to impose two-year moratorium on getting foreign loans.
+ISLAMABAD: The high-profile Economic Advisory Council (EAC) has recommended to the PTI led government to impose two-year moratorium on getting foreign loans.

 It also suggested preparing, implementing and monitoring an internal 20-year debt and fiscal consolidation programme, ensuring statutory compliance, and revising amendments to the State Bank of Pakistan Act.